GluuFederation/agama-OATH-TOTP/README.md

 Welcome to the [https://github.com/GluuFederation/agama-OATH-TOTP](https://github.com/GluuFederation/agama-OATH-TOTP) project.
 This project is governed by Gluu and published under an Apache 2.0 license.

-Use this project to add user authentication with OTOP(Time-based One-time Passwords) 2-factor authentication.
+Use this project to add user authentication with TOTP(Time-based One-time Passwords) 2-factor authentication.

 ## How it works at a glance